 The Georgetown South Park Trail will be a safe walking and biking route connecting people with local businesses, services, and destinations on both sides of our river.

 Georgetown and South Park neighborhoods lay side-by-side, connected by the Duwamish River, common history, shared needs and environmental concerns.
-For more than 20 years, people living and working in both communities have highlighted the need for a trail route joining these neighborhoods -- a safe and comfortable route for people of all ages and physical abilities, walking, riding, and rolling.
+For more than 20 years, people living and working in both communities have called for a safe comfortable route for people walking, biking and rolling between our neighborhoods.

 In 2017 community and business stakeholder groups successfully worked with Seattle City Council to secure funding for planning, public outreach and partial design for the “Georgetown to South Park Trail”.
 In 2018, Seattle Department of Transportation (SDoT) began studying the feasibility of various routes.
-They will collect public feedback later this year, and will have a recommended design by Fall 2019.
+SDoT will be conducting outreach and collecting input from the community in June and July and plans to complete a 30% design for the GT+SP Trail in the Fall of 2019.

 These organizations have already declared their support for building the Trail, email us to let us know that your organization would like to add it’s name to the list of supporters!